R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/04-document-management.md

 Every organization that deals with compliance, certifications, or document lifecycles faces this exact problem:

 - **Security certifications** (SOC 2, ISO 27001) require current policies and evidence artifacts with expiration tracking
-- **Bug bounty program policies** need version control, visibility across stakeholders, and proactive renewal
-- **Vendor/partner documentation** — NDAs, contracts, SLAs — all expire and need tracking
+- **Vendor/partner documentation** NDAs, contracts, SLAs.
+All expire and need tracking

-The underlying pattern: **a repository of structured documents with validity windows, proactive alerts, and cross-stakeholder visibility.** The domain doesn't matter — the chaos of untracked document expiration is universal.
+The underlying pattern: **a repository of structured documents with validity windows, proactive alerts, and cross-stakeholder visibility.** The domain doesn't matter.
+The chaos of untracked document expiration is universal.

 ---